-Matchbook is a betting exchange formed in 2004 with a reputation in the betting industry for low commission charges.
+Matchbook is a betting exchange that formed in 2004.
+They have a reputation in the betting industry for low commission charges.

-You need enough funds in your account to cover the amount shown as the liability.
-This is the amount you stand to lose.
+You need enough funds in your account to cover the liability figure.
+This is how much you stand to lose.

-You will find all the major sports and competitions on Matchbook such as football, horse racing, basketball, tennis, golf and cricket.
+Matchbook features various sports such as football, horse racing, basketball, tennis, golf, and more.

 The Matchbook mobile app is available on Apple and Android devices.
 The app replicates the website with the same markets available.

-The customer is well supported at Matchbook.
-Customer service is available via email, telephone and and live chat (0800-0100 hrs GMT).
-You can also connect on social media such as Twitter and Facebook.
+Matchbook customer service is available via email, telephone and live chat (0800-0100 hrs GMT), or connect on Twitter and Facebook social media.

-It is well worth having a Matchbook account for matched betting.
-The low commission charges and range of betting markets make them a useful alternative to Betfair, Smarkets and Betdaq.
+Matchbook is useful for matched betting.
+With low commission charges and a range of betting markets.
+A good alternative to Betfair, Smarkets and Betdaq.

-The 2% commission and easy to use website is a plus.
-Many matched bettors use Matchbook as their main exchange for horse racing and US sports due to the hassle-free bet placement and user interface.
+In fact, some matched bettors use Matchbook as their main exchange for horse racing and US sports.